Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Observational Picture at the highest energies

-\paragraph{GRB~190829A} The afterglow of this GRB was detected relatively late in the VHE band with the High Energy Stereoscopic System (\hess), at about 4-8~hours (first night corresponding to 15.4-28.4~ks) and 27-32~hours (second night corresponding to 97.9-11.8~ks) \citep{HESS_190829}.
+\paragraph{GRB~190829A} The afterglow of this GRB was detected relatively late in the VHE band with the High Energy Stereoscopic System (\hess), at about 4--8~hours (first night corresponding to 15.4--28.4~ks) and 27--32~hours (second night corresponding to 97.9--11.8~ks) \citep{HESS_190829}.
 However, the proximity of the event ($z=0.08$) allowed for a relatively precise measurement of the de-absorbed photon index at VHE, yielding $\photonindex = 2.1\pm0.1\mathrm{(stat)}\pm0.3\mathrm{(sys)}$ (night 1) and $\photonindex = 1.9\pm0.3\mathrm{(stat)}\pm0.2\mathrm{(sys)}$ (night 2).
-Unfortunately, at such late times the contemporaneous MWL coverage is limited to only \xrt at keV energies.
-Remarkably, extrapolation of both individual spectra by a power-law of photon index $\photonindex \approx 2.1$ are consistent with each other (indicated by the dotted lines in \reffig\ref{fig:observational_picture_VHEGRBs}), leading to a similar picture as for GRB~190114C above.
+Unfortunately, at such late times, the contemporaneous MWL coverage is limited to only \xrt at keV energies.
+Remarkably, extrapolation of both individual spectra by a power-law of photon index $\photonindex \approx 2.1$ is consistent with each other (indicated by the dotted lines in \reffig\ref{fig:observational_picture_VHEGRBs}), leading to a similar picture as for GRB~190114C above.
 A statistical test on the counts-level basis prefers a single synchrotron component at $>5\sigma$\citep{HESS_190829}.
-Assuming a single radiation zone, this tension is mainly driven by the hard spectrum observed in the VHE band being in contrast with the expectation of a softer SSC component, softened by the Klein-Nishina effects.
-This leads us to conclude that this MWL data set is consistent with a single power-law photon spectrum, and in tension with a one-zone SSC scenario as the origin of the VHE emission.
+Assuming a single radiation zone, this tension is mainly driven by the hard spectrum observed in the VHE band.
+This contrasts with the expectation of a softer SSC component, softened by the Klein-Nishina effects.
+We conclude that this MWL data set is consistent with a single power-law photon spectrum and in tension with a one-zone SSC scenario as the origin of the VHE emission.